JuliaLang/julia/doc/stdlib/base.rst

    For an array input, returns the value and index of the minimum over the given dimensions.

+.. function:: maxabs(itr)

+   Compute the maximum absolute value of a collection of values.

+.. function:: maxabs(A, dims)

+   Compute the maximum absolute values over given dimensions.

+.. function:: maxabs!(r, A)

+   Compute the maximum absolute values over the singleton dimensions of ``r``, and write values to ``r``.

+.. function:: minabs(itr)

+   Compute the minimum absolute value of a collection of values.

+.. function:: minabs(A, dims)

+   Compute the minimum absolute values over given dimensions.

+.. function:: minabs!(r, A)

+   Compute the minimum absolute values over the singleton dimensions of ``r``, and write values to ``r``.

 .. function:: sum(itr)

    Returns the sum of all elements in a collection.